latch2112/anagramChallenge/README.md

 Welcome to web2 (Webster's Second International) all 234,936 words worth.
 The 1934 copyright has lapsed, according to the supplier.
 ```
-Only same length anagram is returned for simplicity.
+Only same length anagrams is returned for simplicity.

 ## Build and run the solution with docker: